 By graduation, however, Roosevelt turned to politics; at age 23, he became the youngest man to be elected to the New York State Assembly.
 But his passion for natural history remained even as his career advanced.
 He kept in touch with a network of naturalists, including Frank M. Chapman, the Museum’s long-time curator of ornithology, whose concern for endangered birds Roosevelt shared.
 “I would like to see all harmless wild things, but especially birds, protected in every way,” he wrote to Chapman in 1899, as millions of birds were being routinely slaughtered to provide feathers for the ladies’ hat trade.

 When Roosevelt became president, Chapman appealed to him to protect Florida’s Pelican Island, home to spoonbills, herons, and egrets, whose plumes were especially prized.
 At Chapman’s urging, Roosevelt declared Pelican Island the nation’s first federal bird reservation in 1903.
-In 1911, Roosevelt gave the mounted Snowy Owl to the Museum, and it was later exhibited in the Museum’s Theodore Roosevelt Memorial Hall.
-It will return to public view when the renovated hall reopens on October 27.
+In 1911, Roosevelt gave the mounted Snowy Owl to the Museum, and it was later exhibited in the Museum’s Theodore Roosevelt Memorial Hall, where it is now on view.

 A version of this story originally appeared in the Fall 2012 issue of Rotunda, the Member magazine.